paleobot/pbot-dev/Field definitions/Reference node fields.md

 * Info: PBDB Tips: This is a required field.
 Use that actual date of publication, if available, not the nominal year of publication for the volume.

 ### PBDB ID
 * The way this is already is great.
-You do the search and have options to populate.
+Users do the search and have options to populate.

 ### Title*
 * Entry type: string